-Imagine knowing the perfect introduction that hypnotizes your visitors to read from start to finish, for every article you write?
+Imagine knowing how to start an article in the most perfect way that hypnotizes your visitors to read from start to finish, for every article you write?

 Is there any other superpower as good as this?